Colleen Jones

-Colleen Patricia Jones (born December 16, 1959) is a Canadian curler and television personality.
+Colleen Patricia Jones (16 December 1959 – 25 November 2025) was a Canadian curler and television personality.
 She is best known as the skip of two women's world championship teams and six Tournament of Hearts Canadian women's championships, including an unprecedented four titles in a row and held the record for most Tournament of Hearts wins from when she won her 67th game in 1994 until her eventual 152 wins were eclipsed by Jennifer Jones in 2021.

-Jones also serves as a reporter and weather presenter for the Canadian Broadcasting Corporation, and as a curling commentator for NBC in the United States, particularly during the 2010 Winter Olympics.
+Jones also served as a reporter and weather presenter for the Canadian Broadcasting Corporation, and as a curling commentator for NBC in the United States, particularly during the 2010 Winter Olympics.

 In 2018, Jones finished second to Sidney Crosby in a listing of the greatest 15 athletes in Nova Scotia's history.
-In 2019, she was named the third greatest Canadian curler in history in a TSN poll of broadcasters, reporters and top curlers.
+In 2019, she was named the third greatest Canadian woman curler in history in a TSN poll of broadcasters, reporters and top curlers.
 In 2016, Jones was awarded the Order of Sport, marking her induction into Canada's Sports Hall of Fame.

-She currently coaches the Owen Purcell rink.
+She had previously coached the Owen Purcell rink.

-Early career

-Born in Halifax, Nova Scotia, Canada, from a family of curlers, at age 14, she joined the Mayflower Curling Club.
-She found success in competitive curling from an early age, playing skip for the St. Patrick's High School curling team.
-She was only 19 years old when she won the first of her 16 Nova Scotia curling titles.
-That led to competing in the Canadian championships, where she finished second.

-In 1982 she became the youngest skip, at age 22, ever to win the Canadian women's curling championship but career, marriage and a family slowed down her competitive curling.
-She joined CBC Television as a reporter in 1986 and went on to cover numerous summer and winter Olympic Games.

-Jones won the 1993 Canadian Mixed Curling Championship playing third for a rink skipped by her husband, Scott Saunders.